mids-w205-fund-of-data-eng/template-project-1/README.md

 #### Temporary Tables and Views

-You can make intermediate temporary tables or view in your own dataset in BigQuery as you like.
+You can make intermediate temporary tables or views in your own dataset in BigQuery as you like.
 Actually, this is a great way to work!
 These make data exploration much easier.
 It's much easier when you have made temporary tables or views with only clean data, filtered rows, filtered columns, new columns, summary data, etc.

 If you use intermediate temporary tables or views, you should include the SQL used to create these, along with a brief note mentioning that you used the temporary table or view.